hwulfmeyer/rs_nn_training/documentation.md

 ### The detection model
 We mainly used a Single Shot Detector approach based on the MobileNet v2 Architecture for Object Detection.
 This proved to be a problem with small objects such as Spheros, since SSD uses a drastically downscaled feature map on the entire image to detect objects while saving computational power.
 For large objects that cover multiple "Pixels" within this feature map, the model is then able to make out accurate bounding boxes containing these.
 Since Spheros only cover 25x25 of the entire 1600x1200 Pixel area, this feature map either has have a very high resolution, or a single Sphero will merely be detected by one Pixel in this feature map, resulting in poor accuracy.
 For more information on the Single Shot Detector architecture, refer to the [official paper](https://arxiv.org/pdf/1512.02325.pdf).

-One solution the is more invariant to object size is Faster RCNN.
-This architecture however at its' fastest still takes about twice as much time for a detection as an SSD, while being much more computationally expensive.
+One solution that is more invariant to object size would be Faster RCNN.
+This architecture however at its' fastest still takes about twice as much time for a detection in comparison to an SSD, while being much more computationally expensive.

 Further descriptions about which parameters were used in conjunction with those models can be found in the [models directory](./FirstStage/models).